Last modified on June 15, 2022

 Google Tag Manager

 This website uses Google Tag Manager.
 Google Tag Manager is a solution that allows marketed website tags to be managed using an interface.
 The Tag Manager tool itself (which implements the tags) is a cookie-less domain and does not register Personal Data.
 The tool causes other tags to be activated that may, for their part, register data under certain circumstances.
 Google Tag Manager does not access this information.
 If recording has been deactivated at the domain or cookie level, this setting will remain in place for all tracking tags implemented with Google Tag Manager.
-The purpose stated above constitutes our legitimate interest for processing of Personal Data using Google Tag Manager on the legal basis of Art.
-6 para 1 lit. f) GDPR.
+Your consent is the legal basis for this data processing, Art.
+6 para.1 lit. a) GDPR.